 Dr. Ko specializes in cataract surgery, refractive surgeries including LASIK and PRK, and medical and surgical management of diseases of the cornea and external eye.
 She offers femtosecond laser technology and premium lens cataract surgeries to help eliminate the need for glasses.

 In addition, she has a special interest in complex corneal surgeries, including corneal transplants, repair of dislocated intraocular lenses, and anterior segment reconstruction.
 Dr. Ko enjoys teaching residents and fellows and is actively involved in their training.
 She staffs residents in the Comprehensive Ophthalmology Service.

 She is a member of the American Academy of Ophthalmology, American Society of Cataract and Refractive Surgery, Cornea Society, and New England Ophthalmology Society.

-Narae Ko, MD is a member of New England Eye Center’s Cornea, External Disease and Cataract Service.
-Board certified in Ophthalmology, Dr. Ko is a graduate of Yale School of Medicine.
-Dr. Ko’s clinical interests include Cataract Surgery including complex and premium laser surgeries, cornea transplants, intraocular lenses, ocular surface tumors, Pterygia and refractive surgery including LASIK and PRK.
+Narae Ko, MD is a member of the New England Eye Center’s Cornea, External Disease, and Cataract Service.
+Board-certified in Ophthalmology, Dr. Ko is a graduate of Yale School of Medicine.
+Dr. Ko’s clinical interests include Cataract Surgery including complex and premium laser surgeries, cornea transplants, intraocular lenses, ocular surface tumors, Pterygia, and refractive surgery including LASIK and PRK.

-She will see patients at New England Eye Center at Tufts Medical Center, Boston, MA and at our office in Cambridge, MA.
+She will see patients at the New England Eye Center at Tufts Medical Center, Boston, MA, and at our office in Cambridge, MA.